Hemotoxin

-Hemotoxins are frequently employed by venomous animals, including snakes (vipers and pit vipers) and spiders (brown recluse).
-Animal venoms contain enzymes and other proteins that are hemotoxic or neurotoxic or occasionally both (as in the Mojave rattlesnake, the Japanese mamushi, and similar species).
-In addition to killing the prey, part of the function of a hemotoxic venom for some animals is to aid digestion.
+Haemotoxins are frequently employed by venomous animals, including snakes (vipers and pit vipers) and spiders (brown recluse).
+Animal venoms contain enzymes and other proteins that are haemotoxic or neurotoxic or occasionally both (as in the Mojave rattlesnake, the Japanese mamushi, and similar species).
+In addition to killing the prey, part of the function of a haemotoxic venom for some animals is to aid digestion.
 The venom breaks down protein in the region of the bite, making prey easier to digest.

-The process by which a hemotoxin causes death is much slower than that of a neurotoxin.
+The process by which a haemotoxin causes death is much slower than that of a neurotoxin.
 Snakes which envenomate a prey animal may have to track the prey as it flees.
-Typically, a mammalian prey item will stop fleeing not because of death, but due to shock caused by the venomous bite.
+Typically, a mammalian prey will stop fleeing not because of death, but due to shock caused by the venomous bite.
 Symptoms are dependent upon species, size, location of bite and the amount of venom injected.
 In humans, symptoms include nausea, disorientation, and headache; these may be delayed for several hours.

-Hemotoxins are used in diagnostic studies of the coagulation system.
+Haemotoxins are used in diagnostic studies of the coagulation system.
 Lupus anticoagulant is detected by changes in the dilute Russell's viper venom time, which is a laboratory assay based on—as its name indicates—venom of the Russell's viper.